ludenus/adpatavista-integration/README.md

 ## PREREQUISITES

 * adpatavista plugin is installed on your jira instance
-* testcase e.g.: GAUT-TS exists
+* testcase e.g.: GAUT-T2 exists

 # How it works

-When you mark test method with allure annotation @TmsLink("GAUT-TS"), After the test execution AdaptavistaWatcherExtension finds the testcase with id: GAUT-TS in Jira and attaches execution record with PASS/FAIL result.
+When you mark test method with allure annotation @TmsLink("GAUT-T2"), After the test execution AdaptavistaWatcherExtension finds the testcase with id: GAUT-T2 in Jira and attaches execution record with PASS/FAIL result.

 ## How to run